It will be of interest to any agency placing contractors to hear about the ramifications of IR35 for recruiters.

 This has sent some early tremors through the contractor community already (notably HSBC culling contractors in anticipation of the big HMRC clamp-down), and recruiters have been frantically discussing how the upcoming change will impact their work and agencies.

-Is it going to go away?
+Is IR35 for recruiters going to go away?

 It certainly doesn’t look like it any time soon.

 IR35 has existed since 2000.
 It’s been in more effective use in the public sector since 2017.
 And it is (in effect) just getting going in the private domain.

 As with any major regulation change (such as the GDPR), there is planning, work, and effort going into implementing the new system.
 This makes it highly unlikely that IR35 will simply ‘blow over’ and leave everything as it was before.